NETWAYS/foreman-training/advanced/07_monitoring.md

 # Foreman & Smart Proxy

 * Foreman
- * Webinterface should be available using HTTPs include "login-page"
+ * Webinterface should be available using HTTPs include "LoginPage"
  * Provisioning requires also HTTP requests being answered
  * Foreman log should not have entries "500 Internal Server Error"